somenath203/Aora/README.md

 ## Introduction

-**Aora** is a mobile application where users can upload videos with titles and thumbnails, view videos from all users, and explore profiles.
+**Aora** is a mobile application where users can upload videos with titles and thumbnails and view videos from all users.
 It provides a seamless platform for video sharing and discovery.

 ## Features